DutchDjangoAssociation/django-sprint/flyer.md

 ## Let's get started already!

-Allright, clone Django from github.com/django/django and make some awesome pull requests.
-Links to the bug tracker and important information about contribution and sprints can be found on github.com/gitaarik/django-sprint.
+Allright, clone Django from **github.com/django/django** and make some awesome pull requests.
+Links to the bug tracker and important information about contribution can be found on **github.com/gitaarik/django-sprint**.
+Also join in to the `#django-sprint` IRC channel on freenode.

+There are four core developers present during the sprint:

+- Baptiste Mispelon
+- Markus Holtermann
+- Daniele Procida
+- Erik Romijn

+Feel free to come to us with questions and suggestions.

 Good luck!